nebelorz/NST-medivia-bot/README.md

 # NST 📌
-_Welcome to the Nebel's Slacking Tools (NST) readme, I encourage you to read it before getting in with the software (I'll keep it short, I promise :)).
+*Welcome to the Nebel's Slacking Tools (NST) readme, I encourage you to read it before getting in with the software, I'll keep it short, I promise :)*

 The NST are developed to enhance your mana training in a convenient way, helping you not missing any single mana point.

 Completely built with [Python](https://www.python.org/) and using image recognition and mouse/keyboard inputs, it's not detectable unless a GM catches you.